You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [33:00]

-You know, what we see through our eyes is very close.
+What we see through our eyes is very close.
 But our eyes don't see our eyes.
 They don't see themselves.
 I've thought about that too.
 The only way really to know that your eyes are horizontal and your nose is vertical is to either look in a mirror or trust that you look like everybody else.
 So it's not as simple as it sounds.
 No, it's not.
 So to experience something directly, we can talk about experiencing directly, but what do we experience directly and how do we do that?

 [35:27]

 How do we experience something directly?
 So much of what we experience is transformed into ideas.
 And we have an idea about our eyes, but when we look, we know.
 When we just see, when eyes just see, then there's some directly knowing.
 But if we start to think about our eyes seeing, that's a whole other thing.
 It's an idea we have about what we see and what sees.
-So, what we actually know and what we think we know are really two different things.
+So what we actually know and what we think we know are really two different things.

 [36:32]

-make our effort to practice.
+how we make our effort to practice.
 So that's why practice always has a limitation.
-When you have the limitation, you don't, your mind doesn't tend to speculate or create ideas about things.
-It's not wrong to do that, but the purpose of practice in its strict sense is to help you to experience directly.
-That's why in a monastic practice you don't read newspapers, you don't hear the radio, you're completely cut off from the world.
+When you have the limitation, you don't... your mind doesn't tend to speculate or create ideas about things.
+It's not wrong to do that.
+But the purpose of practice, in its strict sense, is to help you to experience directly That's why in a monastic practice you don't read newspapers, you don't hear the radio, you're completely cut off from the world.

 And you don't have difficult thinking jobs.
 You just try to experience, you put in a position where you can just try to experience everything directly.
-It's not that there's anything wrong with thinking, but in order to experience directly, we have to lay down that emphasis.
-So that whatever we do, we're not always creating the image of it in our mind.
-That's why Zazen, in its most concentrated form, there's no thought, there's no images, there's no imagining, no creating something with your mind.
-Just direct experience, directly being it. beyond thinking.
+It's not that there's anything wrong with thinking.
+But in order to experience directly, we have to lay down that emphasis so that whatever we do, we're not always creating the image of it in our mind.
+That's why zazen, in its most concentrated form, is no thought, is no images, no imagining, no creating something with your mind.
+Just direct experience, directly being it beyond thinking.

 So when we sit Zazen, we say, don't think.
 How do you not think?
 Don't think.
 Even though there are thoughts, we're not thinking thoughts directly.
 We're not creating thoughts.
 Thoughts are there, but we're not trying to create thoughts.
-But when there's no thinking and just stillness, and concentration, it's directly being it.
+But when there's no thinking and just stillness, and concentration.
+It's directly being it.
 And then the other side is when we start moving out into the world, we start thinking again and creating images and creating a whole world through our mind.

 We create the images, we create the world through our mind.
 But when we cut that off, we are the universe, we are the world, or whatever it is that we are.
 We are what we are.
-So that's why it's necessary to have a narrow field, and then as you become, have more understanding and have more discipline, you can widen your field.
-So training is important. of the student.
+So that's why it's necessary to have a narrow field.
+And then as you have more understanding and have more discipline, you can widen your field.
+So training is important.
+In training, to your point that Dogen was making, it's important finding a teacher How does a good teacher cut through the viewpoint of a student?

 How does the teacher do anything different than oppose one viewpoint to another?
 How does the teacher set things up so that the student has direct experience?
 The teacher doesn't take a dualistic standpoint of opposing one viewpoint over another.
 The teacher doesn't take any special viewpoint.
-The teacher is free from viewpoints, from any special viewpoint.
-And when the student comes up with some special point of view, the teacher tries to point it out to him one way or another.
+Teachers are free from viewpoints, from any special viewpoint.
+And when the student comes up with some special point of view, the teacher tries to point it out to them one way or another.
 But the student doesn't always see what the teacher is trying to point out.
 And maybe the teacher doesn't have the means to help everybody.

 [43:01]